escfrpls/drochiczynpoleski/drgpls/content/post/Liachowicze_church.en.md

 ![1776_53659143877_o](https://github.com/escfrpls/drochiczynpoleski/assets/125834172/bde04b7f-a4d2-4983-bbd5-5325c58e45fe)

-Further, the Marmon site also has metrics for Liachowiczy for 1823.
+Further, the Marmon site also has metrics for Liachowicze for 1823.

 ![1823_53659144007_o](https://github.com/escfrpls/drochiczynpoleski/assets/125834172/72f80bcb-9774-4484-baea-529411af6fcf)

 There is a list of Uniate clergy who served in the church:

 > Lichaczewski (Lichaczewicz) Nicholas, * 1787.
 “From the Podlachia Province of the Polish Republic”; baptized by the Braski Episcopal Bishop I.-I. Bulgakam 1813; saint of the tsar in.
-Liachowiczy Kobrynskag pav.
+Liachowicze Kobrynskag pav.
 1832 - 25.02.1837. \[575, arc.
 69; 576, arc.
 74 adv.-75; 695]

 > Fiodor Liszniewicz, * 1799.
 Blessed by the Brescian episkapa-surfagan L.-L. Jaworowski 1824; saint of the tsar in.
-Liachowiczy Kobrynská pav.
+Liachowicze Kobrynská pav.
 1836 - 25.02.1837. \[576, arc.
 70 adv. - 71; 695].

 Since 1839 the church was handed over to the Orthodox.

-It is also worth mentioning the Grodno archive, which has documents on the Liachowiczy from 1843 to 1866.
+It is also worth mentioning the Grodno archive, which has documents on the Liachowicze from 1843 to 1866.

 ![grodno-arch-1843-1866_53660473350_o](https://github.com/escfrpls/drochiczynpoleski/assets/125834172/b63abc2c-5bd6-4f27-8a06-7fa135f82787)